PineappleW3/PokemonBattleTowerHelper/README.md

-My project for my Computer Science project.
+A program to assist in using the Pokemon battle tower.
-Please do not try and actually use, does not work at all.
+Made for my Computer Science project.